Hi there!

 5. Gold Rush Bistro (Alaska food)

-I figured it would be like $50 at a “regular” restaurant for what I’d order with tip.
+It seemed like eating in a Seward restaurant would be like $50 at a “regular” restaurant for what I’d order with tip.

 After reading the reviews on google maps, my restaurant of choice would have been Gold Rush Bistro in downtown Seward to have halibut fish tacos. (reviews)